 Yep, a true junk room.
 Every time I needed a temporary spot to stash renovating tools, or just wanted to dump something quickly, like when visitors came over and our kitchen and dining were filled with crap, things got shoved into the ‘craft room’ and the door hastily closed.
 The room is small and soon it was almost impossible to even move about in there.

-It started when I asked our interior designer friend Nelly Reffet of Twinkle and Whistle to come up with a gorgeous look for the new craft room and she passed on these photos for inspiration and came up with some awesome ideas for furniture and decor.
+Eventually I asked our interior designer friend Nelly Reffet of Twinkle and Whistle for her opinion and she came up with some awesome ideas for furniture and decor.

 So long, cardboard toilet rolls I was once hoarding to turn into Christmas bonbons.
 I seriously turfed some stuff and donated it to Good Sammy’s (not the toilet rolls).